-Colosseum, Roman Forum, Spanish Steps… These are some of the things you can’t miss in Rome.
+Colosseum, Roman Forum, Spanish Steps… These are some of the iconic places you can’t miss when in Rome.

-The 10 Best Places and Things not to Miss in Rome
+The 10 Best Places and Things You Can’t Miss in Rome

 Rome is one of those cities that screams for your attention.
 Regarded as the center of the world in the Middle Ages, the city hasn’t lost its charm and influence ever since.

-Rome is a unique living historical heritage.
-It’s a place where the ancient city beautifully coexists with modern Rome.
-Every corner, every street of the city astounds, effortlessly taking you from one landmark to another.
+Rome is a city with unique historical heritage.
+It’s a place where the ancient city beautifully coexists with the modern capital.
+Every corner, every street of Rome astounds, effortlessly taking you from one landmark to another.
 And there’s no end to them.

-HERE ARE 10 OF THE MOST POPULAR THINGS NOT TO MISS IN ROME
+10 OF THE ICONIC THINGS NOT TO MISS IN ROME

 One of the New Seven Wonders of the Worlds, the Colosseum is an ancient Roman amphitheater used for gladiatorial games.
 Also known as the Flavian Amphitheatre, the oval structure in the center of Rome dates back to 72 AD.

 Throughout their long history, the massive walls of the Colosseum witnessed a great deal of bloody sport battles and public spectaculars.
-Today, it’s a symbol of the capital of Italy, one of the major things not to miss in Rome.
+Today, it’s a symbol of the capital of Italy and one of the main places you can never miss when in Rome.

 2. Roman Forum

-The Pantheon is an iconic temple and one of the most important historic things not to miss in Rome.
+The Pantheon is an iconic temple and one of the most important historic things you must see when in Rome.
 Surrounded by the modern buildings, this landmark is used as a church and is free to visit.